nicola-deb/software-testing-portfolio/README.md

 This repository is a dynamic repository created to showcase my approach to QA methodologies, Manual Testing, Automation, CI/CD and more.

-*This project is a work in progress and is actively being developed.*
+*This page is a work in progress and is continuously evolving - stay tuned for more updates!*

 ## Table of Contents